List of highest-grossing R-rated films: Highest-grossing R-rated films

-Highest-grossing R-rated animated films
+R-rated animated films

-Demon Slayer: Kimetsu no Yaiba anime film series earned more than $1 billion of box-office gross internationally, the first R-rated animated film series to do so, with Infinity Castle remaining the highest-grossing R-rated animated film of all time.
+Demon Slayer: Kimetsu no Yaiba anime film series earned more than $1 billion of box-office gross internationally, the first R-rated animated film series to do so, with Infinity Castle being the highest-grossing R-rated animated film of all time.

-Haruo Sotozaki (pictured in 2025) presents the most frequent R-rated animated films he directed with four, most are Demon Slayer: Kimetsu no Yaiba anime film series.
+Haruo Sotozaki (pictured in 2025) directed the most R-rated animated films on the list with four entires, mostly Demon Slayer: Kimetsu no Yaiba anime films.

 The following is a list of R-rated animated films that have surpassed $1 million at the box office; TV-MA-rated, the television equivalent of the Motion Picture Association R-rating, is also included but must be applied on the list.
 2016, 2024 and 2025 are the most frequent year with two films, and over two-thirds were released after the year 2000.